 - See Take this GIFT for Granted and Your Legal Career Will Be Dead for more information.

-Death is Slow and Not Instantaneous
+4) Death Is Slow And Not Instantaneous

-In a law firm, you are generally just working there until you lose your job.
+In a firm, you are generally just working there until you lose your job.
 You know you are likely to lose it at some point.
 You just do not know when.
 This is a real mind screw and not something any attorney enjoys.
-At least in most jobs, you have a good idea whether you have a future.
+At least in most jobs, you have a good idea of whether you have a future.

 I know people who make hundreds of thousands of dollars a year selling cars in dealerships.
 I also know people who make millions selling stocks and bonds to people.
 In each of these jobs, people can leave and go anywhere they want any time they want.
 They have a skill that is valued in the market, and it is almost impossible to lose a job there.

 I was in a Cadillac dealership a few months ago looking at trucks.
 The salesman was in his late 80s and kept wiping drool from his face with a handkerchief.
 He had worked at auto dealerships since the 1940s and has tons of people who return to see him and buy cars each year.
 There are some jobs where you can just keep doing them and get better and better.
-Other jobs, you are sure to end up unemployed.
+In other jobs, you are sure to end up unemployed.

 In many cases, these people have wives or husbands and families and it all comes crashing down when their careers stop like this.
 It is savage, unpleasant, and very, very sad.
 I feel very sorry for these people, and I speak to them each day.
 They come to a point where they have been used for all they can give and then are no longer valued.
 This creates tremendous pain and is difficult for people to handle.